Canterbury Region: Environment

 Like much of the Canterbury-Otago tussock grasslands the Canterbury Plains have been highly modified since human settlement and now support a large agricultural industry.
-Prior to the arrival of Māori settlers in the 13th century, much of the modern Canterbury region was covered in scrub and beech forests.
+Prior to the arrival of Māori settlers in the 13th century, much of the modern Canterbury Region was covered in scrub and beech forests.
 Forest fires destroyed much of the original forest cover which was succeeded by tussock grassland.
-By the 19th century, only ten percent of this forest cover remained and the European settlers introduced several new exotic grass, lupin, pine and macrocarpa that gradually supplanted the native vegetation.
+By the 19th century, only ten percent of this forest cover remained, and the European settlers introduced several new exotic grass, lupin, pine and macrocarpa that gradually supplanted the native vegetation.
 Much of the native vegetation was isolated to the alpine zones and Banks Peninsula.
 From a minimum of about one percent of its original forest cover in circa 1900, the amount of forest on Banks Peninsula has increased.

 The amount of dairy farming is increasing with a corresponding increase in demand for water.
 Water use is now becoming a contentious issue in Canterbury.
 Lowland rivers and streams are generally polluted and some of the aquifers are being overdrawn.
 The Central Plains Water scheme is a proposal for water storage that has attracted much controversy.
 The Canterbury Water Management Strategy is one of the many means being used to address the water issue.

 The Canterbury mudfish (kowaro) is an endangered species that is monitored by the Department of Conservation.

 Government and politics

 Local government

-The Canterbury region is administered by the Canterbury Regional Council.
+The Canterbury Region is administered by the Canterbury Regional Council.
 The area includes ten territorial authorities, including Christchurch City Council and part of the Waitaki District, the other part of which is in Otago.
-Following the local government reform of 1989, Kaikoura District was part of the Nelson-Marlborough Region.
+Following the local government reform of 1989, Kaikōura District was part of the Nelson-Marlborough Region.
 That region was later abolished and replaced with three unitary authorities.
-Kaikoura was too small to function as an independent unitary authority and was moved under the jurisdiction of the Canterbury Regional Council in 1992.
-However Kaikoura remains part of Marlborough in the minds of many people.
+Kaikōura was too small to function as an independent unitary authority and was moved under the jurisdiction of the Canterbury Regional Council in 1992.
+However, Kaikōura remains part of Marlborough in the minds of many people.
 In 2006, the Banks Peninsula District was merged into Christchurch City following a 2005 referendum.